oxcamne/oxcam/docs/tickets.md

 ![ticket record](images/ticket_record.png)

+If the count limit of this ticket type is breached, the **Waiting** flag is set to ensure that any of these tickets that become available are allocated manually through the waitlist.

 **Price** is the numerical version of the price that is actually used.

 **Short Name** (optional) replaces the ticket name in the exported .csv doorlist file for convenience.